 You can either let Furkot calculate a route between stops or you can shape it yourself by changing the Routing setting.

-Shaping routes is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.
+Shaping routes is an advanced feature: optimize Furkot for Advanced use under the Plan drawer filter to enable it.

 To let Furkot provide routing guidance and to allow re-routing when new stops are added, set the Routing setting to follow roads.
 You will be able to influence the calculated path by avoiding or permitting Highways and Toll Roads (when driving or riding a motorcycle).
 Dragging the route is also possible: it lets you follow the roads of your choice.